hasrhkumar001/practice/README.md

 # practice
-this repository is for learning
+This repository is for learning
+Author - Harsh Kumar